ShannonIanthe/BCS-Algorithms/03_react/block02/description.md

 ## Exercise 2

-Create a parent component inside which you define two arrays of equal length, the first will have 5 firstnames and the second 5 lastnames.
+Create a parent class component inside which you define two arrays of equal length, the first will have 5 firstnames and the second 5 lastnames.

-Create 2 children components – one to display the firstnames and one to display the lastnames so that they are rendered side by side with matching order.
+Create 2 children class components – one to display the firstnames and one to display the lastnames so that they are rendered side by side with matching order.

 ## Exercise 3